 Sewage Backup in The Basement Can Be Toxic

 Sewage consists of wastewater, which is made up of human waste and other debris.
-Exposure to raw sewage, not just by touch but also by breathing in the surrounding air, leaves you vulnerable to diseases like hepatitis.
+Exposure to raw sewage leaves you vulnerable to diseases like hepatitis.
 Homeowners should always assume that potential pathogens, bacteria, fungi, and viruses are present in sewage contamination.

 No matter the length of exposure, porous materials affected by sewage should be disposed of due to the inability to clean all areas of saturation.
 The longer raw sewage remains on your basement floor, the more likely it is to threaten the health of you and your family.

 Remediation should begin as soon as possible.
-Occupants should stay out of the area of contamination and anyone that is immunocompromised should leave the premises until the remediation is complete.
+Occupants should stay out of the area of contamination and anyone that is immune-compromised should leave the premises until the remediation is complete.

 Raw Sewage Remediation Begins with a Professional.
 Don’t try to fix the sewage backup in the basement yourself.